Last Updated on July 2, 2026 by Emma Fajcz | Published: June 16, 2022

 Antico Caffè Torino

 We recommend stopping here for breakfast or for a snack in the afternoon.
-And the bakery has a nice outdoor patio where you can enjoy watching Florentines going about their lives.
+The bakery has a nice outdoor patio where you can enjoy watching Florentines going about their lives.

 Cantucci di San Lorenzo

-At Cantucci di San Lorenzo, though, they’re just beautifully crafted… and there’s a twist.
+At Cantucci di San Lorenzo, though, they’re beautifully crafted with a twist.
 You can try cantucci covered in chocolate, cantucci with peanuts instead of almonds, cantucci with olives… well, basically, cantucci with everything you can imagine.

 Even if they aren’t proper “pastries” as you know them, they certainly deserve a special place in your heart.
 Don’t be shy: let cantucci win you over!